nasa/cape/doc/install.rst

 Using Startup Scripts
 ^^^^^^^^^^^^^^^^^^^^^
-The following commands prepare your environment for using CAPE in a BASH system.
+The following commands prepare your environment for using PYCART in a BASH system.

     .. code-block:: bash

-        export PATH=$PATH:$CAPE/scriptlib
+        export PATH=$PATH:$PYCART/scriptlib
-        export PYTHONPATH=$CAPE:$PYTHONPATH
+        export PYTHONPATH=$PYCART:$PYTHONPATH

-The following is appropriate for csh.
+The following is appropriate for ``csh``.

     .. code-block:: csh

-        setenv PATH $PATH:$CAPE/scriptlib
+        setenv PATH $PATH:$PYCART/scriptlib
-        setenv PYTHONPATH $CAPE:$PYTHONPATH
+        setenv PYTHONPATH $PYCART:$PYTHONPATH

-Add the appropriate set of commands to the appropriate ``rc`` file, and pyCart and pyFun will be available for use in any new shell.
+Add the appropriate set of commands to the appropriate ``.bashrc`` or ``.cshrc`` file, and pyCart, pyFun, and pyOver will be available for use in any new shell.

 Using Environment Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^